acid-bong/suckless/README.md

 ### Dependencies (apart from official ones; you wouldn't try a custom build before trying stock, would you?):
 - [pamixer](https://github.com/cdemoulins/pamixer) (for volume bindings; same can be done with pactl, cf [i3-gaps example config](https://github.com/Airblader/i3/blob/gaps-next/etc/config#L37) for those)
 - [brightnessctl](https://github.com/Hummer12007/brightnessctl) (for brightness bindings)
+- Iosevka (default font; you can change it to your favourite)
+- Material Icons (it actually should be installed in the system for status bar icons (or maybe custom tag names) to work, and also declared in the dwm's config to be displayed properly and consistently).

 ## slstatus
 ### Custom bash scripts: